zack-bitcoin/amoveo/README.md

 ## Wallet integrated into the full node

-It is still possible to use the wallet integrated into the node, and it is necessary for testing.
+It is still possible to use the wallet integrated into the node, and it is necessary as a development tool.
 Read here about how to secure your private key with a password.
 That way you can have assets on Amoveo.
 [Secure your keys](docs/api/securing_keys.md)